brohrer/myrtle/README.md

 expected payout, and after a number of time steps the max and expected payouts change for all arms.

-- Multi-reward Bandit
-`from myrtle.worlds.multi_reward_bandit import MultiRewardBandit`
-A stationary multi-armed bandit where each arm reports its reward individually.

 - Intermittent-reward Bandit
 `from myrtle.worlds.intermittent_reward_bandit import IntermittentRewardBandit`
 A stationary multi-armed bandit where each arm